przemek83/wble/README.md

 Each filter widget inherits from `QGroupBox`.
 It means all filters can be checkable or not.
 Use standard `setCheckable()` to alter behavior.
 #### Integer filter
 ![Alt text](IntegerFilter.png?raw=true "Integer filter not checkable")
-Wrapped double slider into adjustable widget.
+Wrapped double slider into an adjustable widget.
 Dedicated for integer values.
 #### Double filter
 ![Alt text](DoubleFilter.png?raw=true "Double filter not checkable")
-Wrapped double slider into adjustable widget.
+Wrapped double slider into an adjustable widget.
 Dedicated for double values.
 #### Date filter
 ![Alt text](DateFilter.png?raw=true "Date filter not checkable")
 Widget allowing to pick custom date range.
 An additional "Ignore data with empty dates" check box can be used to filter out data entries with empty dates.
 #### String filter
 ![Alt text](StringFilter.png?raw=true "String filter not checkable")
 Widget allowing to pick multiple string values as filtered set.
-Additional checkbox "Select/Unselect all" for quick unchecking / checking all string values in filter.
+Additional checkbox "Select/Unselect all" for quick unchecking/checking all string values in filter.
 ### Progress bars
 Widgets capable of showing progress of longer tasks.
 Can be used as a blend in widget or modal one.
 #### Infinity progress bar